PECOS-packages/PECOS/design/measurement-id-annotations.md

 # Annotations should reference measurements by identity

-Status: proposed, revised after two adversarial design reviews (both NEEDS-ADJUSTMENT; core claim upheld, plan corrected).
+Status: in progress.
+Revised after three adversarial design reviews (core claim upheld, plan corrected twice).
 Step 3 of #387.
-Depends on
-#391 (merged as `cdfddba1b`), which made every `DagCircuit` measurement carry a
+Depends on #391 (merged as `cdfddba1b`), which made every `DagCircuit` measurement carry a unique `MeasId`.
-unique `MeasId`.
+Steps 1 and 2 below are merged (#397, #401); the pivot itself is not started.

 ## The defect